netlify/create-react-app-lambda/README.md

 This will start the normal create-react-app dev server and open your app at `http://localhost:3000`.

 Local in-app requests to the relative path `/.netlify/functions/*` will automatically be proxied to the local functions dev server.

+> Note: You can also use [npm-run-all](https://github.com/mysticatea/npm-run-all#readme) to run the functions dev server and app dev server concurrently.
+Note that you don't need this if you use [`netlify dev`](https://github.com/netlify/netlify-dev-plugin/) as [function builder detection](https://www.netlify.com/blog/2019/04/24/zero-config-yet-technology-agnostic-how-netlify-dev-detectors-work/) does that for you.

 ## Typescript